mcmahon-uw/simplestats/README.md

-swc-git-collaborate
+mgw-git-collaborate
 ===================

-Sandbox for collaboration with git at UW Software Carpentry Bootcamps.
+Sandbox for collaboration with git at McMahon Git Workshop

-Welcome Winter 2015 workshoppers!